dgaydukov/cert-aws/files/sa.md

     ]
 }
 ```
-When you set OAI from cloudfront you can set `update bucket policy` and aws will itself add such policy to your s3 bucket.
+When you set OAI from cf you can set `update bucket policy` and aws will itself add such policy to your s3 bucket.
 Of course you can do it manually, or edit it after this.
-In this case your s3 bucket is public, but can be accessed only by cloudfornt user with OAI=E27OQ9NRS1N0QR.
+In this case your s3 bucket is public, but can be accessed only by cf user with OAI=E27OQ9NRS1N0QR.
+Accelerated file upload - you can enable POST/PUT/PATCH methods for your cf distribution, and so accelerate file uploads.
+So now you upload your files to nearest cf edge location and from there it's uploaded to s3/ec2 using aws internal low-latency network.

 Anti-pattern
 * all users access website from specific location